151 Red Hill Road

 In 1981, a special wing funded by the Heath family of Middletown was built to honor Mary and Clinton Heath.
 In 1885, Clinton Heath, a freed slave from North Carolina, became the first black farmer to settle in Middletown.
 The wing features a permanent display of memorabilia from the county’s early black community and hosts the annual African American History Celebration.

 (pictured - Bertha Heath)

 In 1905, glass manufacturer Charles Tatum of New York City purchased land in Middletown as a summer home for his family, close to factories in nearby Keyport and Millville.
 His company made laboratory glassware, bottles, decanters, paperweights and glass insulators.
 Some of these pieces are on display in the park’s Holland Activity Center, which used to be the family home.
-It was Tatum’s daughter-in-law Geraldine who donated a portion of the family’s property to the county.
+It was Tatum’s daughter-in-law Genevieve who donated a portion of the family’s property to the county.

 Historic Photo of Holland Activity Center